445226 o.jpg

 In March 2023, Utah signed a bill requiring minors to get parental consent before signing up on social media platforms, while Louisiana and Mississippi now require age verification before viewing content deemed harmful to children, such as pornography.

-Other child safety bills, such as the Children's Online Safety Act and COPPA 2.0, have also recently passed the US Senate Commerce Committee, despite opposition from privacy advocates.
+Other child safety bills, such as the Children's Online Safety Act and COPPA 2.0, also recently passed the US Senate Commerce Committee, despite opposition from privacy advocates.

 Notably, the upcoming hearing will be the next time TikTok CEO Shaw Tzu Chu appears before US lawmakers, after being subjected to intense questioning about TikTok's impact on users' mental health in March 2023.